Saturday, August 13, 2011

 The original Ultraman (Bin Furuya) and I bring a bit of Tsuburaya Pro magic to Toho Studios.

-Elsewhere on this blog you can find the video I took inside Studio 8.
+Elsewhere on this blog you can find the video I took inside Stage 8.
 The link is here.
 I encourage you to view it.
 As I've said countless times, a picture's worth a thousand words!

 Inside Toho's Actors Center: The stars assemble for a Q&A.